 Health Concerns

 Whether they are acute or chronic ↗, health problems may have a big impact on anxiety.
 Illnesses that bring uncertainty, suffering, or interruptions may make people feel powerless and afraid.
-Additionally, anxiety might exacerbate in those who are already prone to excessive concern due to a fear of acquiring or worsening health issues.
+Additionally, anxiety might be exacerbated in those who are already prone to excessive concern due to a fear of acquiring or worsening health issues.

 Drugs

 Anxiety is a side effect of several drugs, particularly stimulants and those that influence the central nervous system.
 Speak with a healthcare professional about any worries you may have about anxiety brought on by medication.
-There are situations when changing the course of therapy or looking into other alternatives are essential.
+There are situations when changing the course of therapy or looking into other alternatives is essential.

 Coffee